 - o PAN's and number of pupils on Roll - o any information provided by the schools - the number on roll if all cases offered are admitted in the relevant year group - Names and dates of birth and Year Group of siblings attending any of the schools identified. - Any known special educational needs without a Statement of SEN. - Any known religious, philosophical or other reasons for parental preference.
-Wherever, possible children will be allocated a school of their faith if a SIF has been provided. - Any information provided by the school, where available. - Evidence that the child is in the country, where available. - The number of pupils who have been placed in a school via the Managed Moves Protocol, when applicable. - The number of excluded pupils who have been place in a school in that academic year, when applicable.
+Wherever, possible children will be allocated a school of their faith if a SIF has been provided. - Any information provided by the school, where available e.g. the number of in-year admissions and mobility. - Evidence that the child is in the country, where available. - The number of pupils who have been placed in a school via the Managed Moves Protocol, when applicable. - The number of excluded pupils who have been place in a school in that academic year, when applicable.